marq4/RandomVideoClipGeneratorCloudService/README.md

 * Inspector: run A security benchmark agains EC2 ONCE.
 * Shield: to protect from DDoS.
 * WAF: protect the webpage from OWASP top 10 exploits.
 Cost??
 * Health Dashboard: see general status of my services.
+* Cost Explorer & Budgets.

 ## Use cases
 * The user (DJ) creates an account by specifying a username and password.